-Our recent growth in operating expenses is mainly due to higher headcounts to support our growth and expansion, and we expect that trend to continue.
-Our business strategy is to continue to be a leading online and technology-enabled manufacturer of quick-turn, on-demand injection-molded, CNCmachined, CNC-turned, 3D-printed and sheet metal custom parts for prototyping and low-volume production.
-In order to achieve our goals, we anticipate continued substantial investments in technology and personnel, resulting in increased operating expenses.
+Our recent decrease in operating expenses is mainly due to cost saving measures implemented as a result of the COVID-19 pandemic.
+However, our longterm business strategy is to continue to be a leading online and technology-enabled manufacturer of quick-turn, on-demand injection-molded, CNCmachined, CNC-turned, 3D-printed and sheet metal custom parts for prototyping and low-volume production.
+In order to achieve our long-term goals and support our revenue growth, we anticipate continued substantial investments in technology and personnel, resulting in increased operating expenses.